Elements of Steel

 (The picture on the left shows unworked iron and steel, and a forge burning brightly.
 These are the beginnings of a Sakai knife.)

-Types of Japanese Steel
+what are the different Types of Japanese Steel?

 While edge design, blade shape and handle construction are important features of the knives in the Korin collection, the distinctive element of each knife is the steel used to make it.
 Japanese knife makers have always chosen their materials carefully, and today’s chef knives are forged with similar methods that were used by traditional sword craftsmen for generations.
 The knives in Korin’s collection are forged out of many different types of steel- from hard high carbon shiro-ko steel to stain resistant steel.
 We encourage you to browse through our collection to find the type of knife most suited to your needs.

 Carbon knives are highly recommended for work that requires precision, as they have an extremely sharp, fine edge.
 Carbon steel knives are made of iron combined with 0.1 - 2.7% carbon.
 Carbon knives are very easy to sharpen despite their hardness, and will become significantly sharper than stain resistant knives.
 However, please be aware that carbon knives should be wiped dry even during use to avoid rusting.
 Acidic ingredients will cause the steel to discolor.
 This discoloration will not affect the functionality of the knife, however, Korin does offer a service to clean minor rusting.